Doctors Note Logo

 In rare cases, severe hypokalemia can lead to life-threatening arrhythmias or muscle paralysis.
 This is uncommon but serious.

-If you're experiencing these symptoms and want to understand whether they may be connected to low potassium or another condition, you can use Ubie's free AI-powered Electrolyte Imbalance Symptom Checker to help identify possible causes and guide your next steps.
+If you're experiencing concerning symptoms and want to better understand whether they may be related to Electrolyte Imbalance like low potassium, Ubie's free AI-powered symptom checker can help you identify possible causes and determine your next steps.

 How Is Hypokalemia Diagnosed?